Ufuk Uras: Post-parliamentarian political life

 Uras did not run in the 2011 general election.
 On 25 November 2012, he became a co-founder and member of Greens and the Left Party of the Future, founded as a merger of the Greens and the Equality and Democracy Party.

+The Greens and Left Party backed the Kurdish-led Peoples' Democratic Party (HDP) in the 2015 elections.
+Uras called for the HDP to move closer to Syriza as a political party model, with a more libertarian perspective.

 Personal life

 Uras is married to ballet dancer and choreographer Zeynep Tanbay.

 Uras has a son named Deniz from a former marriage.